-Not only can exercising your German Shepherd be a great bonding experience between you and your puppy/dog, but research has shown owners with a dog are 34% more likely to get the recommended weekly exercise.
+Not only can exercising your German Shepherd be a great bonding experience between you and your puppy/dog, but research has shown owners with a dog are 34% more likely to get their own recommended weekly exercise as a result

 Exercising your German Shepherd is a win-win for both of you!

 In this guide we’ve outlined 20 indoor and outdoor exercises and activities you might do with your GSD.

 Let’s jump into it!

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)

 Exercise for German Shepherd Dogs and Puppies: 20 Fun Indoor and Outdoor Exercises

 First Off, How Much Exercise Does A German Shepherd Need?